Do you have questions?

 - Building up a tolerance, or needing more of the drug to get the same high

 - Collapsed veins (from injecting intravenously)

 - Skin conditions, like abscesses and cellulitis

-Just using heroin once can lead to serious addiction.
+Just using heroin once can lead to serious addiction leading many people to look for a drug rehab center.
 The National Institute on Drug Abuse estimates one in four people who try heroin develop an addiction.
 There are several risk factors that make you more likely to use heroin.
-They include: